aboutcode-org/aboutcode/README.md

   a build graph from syscalls to show which files are used to build a binary.
 We are contributors to strace.
   Maintained by @pombredanne

-We also co-started and worked closely with other FOSS orgs and projects:
+We also co-started and worked closely with other FOSS organizations and projects:

 - [Package URL](https://github.com/package-url): a widely used standard to reference software packages of all types with simple, readable and concise URLs.